 Benefits of using transistor as a switch

 As I mentioned above that many of the circuits need an automatic or a voltage dependent switch to operate.
 Now, an electronic circuit uses currents i.e. voltage to be active.
 So, if we can construct a switch that depend on the current flow or the voltage applied in the circuit then it will be like a diamond.
 Because, in this case we don’t need to work manually, rather the current or voltage of the circuit itself decides whether the circuit will be ON or OFF.
 Using a Transistor in an electronic circuit one can create such types of switching operation in that circuit.
 Therefore, the application of transistor as a switch is more useful than a manual switch.
+This is the advantage of transistor switching circuit.
 In recent days, people are using transistor as a switch in the electronic circuits.

 Transistor switching circuit